MBrassey/macOS/README.md

 <h1>appleseed</h1>
 appleseed v1.0.0

-        Is a command line widget (CLW), designed for macOS and iTerm2.
+        Is a command line widget (CLW), designed for macOS and iTerm2. appleseed is a flexible platform for process automation.
+It utilizes imgcat to view png files with the help of shell integration.
 For best results, launch in a tall by thin proportioned shell.

 ![appleseed](/img/appleseed.png)